 For the lemon layer:

 - 1 large egg yolk

 - 1 teaspoon confectioners’ sugar, or to taste

 - Place an oven rack into middle position in oven and preheat oven to 350 F. Lightly oil an 8×8-inch baking dish.

 - Place 1 cup flour and butter in a mixing bowl and mash with the back of a spatula or wooden spoon until thoroughly combined.
-Mix in 1/4 cup confectioners’ sugar, vanilla extract, and salt; mash mixture together until mixture looks like a slightly crumbly cookie dough.
+Mix in 1/4 cup confectioners’ sugar, vanilla extract, and salt; mash mixture together until the mixture looks like slightly crumbly cookie dough.